matthewfx/sleek_circular_slider/README.md

                       });
 ```

-### Customizations

-First of all there are additional optional parameters one can initialize the slider with.
+There are additional optional parameters one can initialize the slider with.

 ```dart
 final slider = SleekCircularSlider(